AliceGonzalez/Java.Labs.GettingStarted/README.md

 ### iCloud

 Use your spiffy new business gmail account to create an iCloud account (if you don't already have one from your iPhone).
 Even if you're an *android-head*, use iCloud for certain things when you're using Apple products.
-You can always login later on [iCloud](iCloud.com) to access stuff from windoze or android.
+You can always login later on [iCloud](iCloud.com) to access stuff from windoze or android using its web interface.

+If you put your _Projects_ and _Books_ folders in _Documents_, iCloud will automatically sync it all with your iCloud account.

 ### Passwords